-The Libraries support a number of publishers and publications that provide UMN-affiliated authors with a discount on article processing charges.
+- invests in programs with publishers and publications that provide UMN-affiliated authors with a discount on APCs,

 |JMIR Publications||JMIR Publications publishes 26 health science journals, including the Journal of Medical Internet Research.
 They publish their articles open access, in HTML format.
 As a Bronze-level member, University of Minnesota-affiliated readers have free access to PDFs of the journal articles.|